aaronparker/aaronparker.github.io/_posts/2007-01-17-disabling-check-for-winzip-update.md

   * AutoMode - set to &#8220;0&#8221;
   * NoUpdateChecking - set to &#8220;1&#8221;

-AutoMode will supress the updater and NoUpdateChecking will actually disable the updater completely, removing the interface from WinZip (Options / Configuration&#8230; / Miscellaneous / Check for Updates:).
+AutoMode will supress the updater and NoUpdateChecking will actually disable the updater completely, removing the interface from WinZip (Options / Configuration... / Miscellaneous / Check for Updates:).
 If these values appear in the same key under HKEY\_CURRENT\_USER they will override the values set in HKEY\_LOCAL\_MACHINE, so you may want to ensure they don&#8217;t exist in each users regsitry.